fraterrisus/walkthroughs/aethus/items.md

 *Cost:* 4x (3x) [Kalynite Bar](#kalynite-bar)

-Used to carry around fuel rods for nuclear reactors.
+Used to construct fuel rods for nuclear reactors.
 See previous comment about [Fuel Rod Housings](#fuel-rod-housing).

 {% endaethusitem %}
 {% aethusitem 'Ghostfish' %}